 Photo Credit: Rowland Griffin

 Rowland is a passionate advocate for the conservation of reptiles & amphibians.

 An experienced expedition leader from many years of fieldwork across the tropics, Rowland found his mission in Guatemala!

 With such an amazing diversity of reptiles & amphibians in Guatemala, it is the perfect field classroom to teach wildlife enthusiasts about conservation, wildlife surveying, and connecting with nature!

 A great teacher in fieldwork and practical herpetology.Adam Rad

 Experience in field surveying, or other conservation projects, would be beneficial, but no specialist experience of reptiles or amphibians is required.
 More important is a willingness to learn!

-Home to nearly 200 species of reptiles and amphibians, species we are likely to find include Yucatan banded gecko, the endangered and endemic Morelet’s crocodile, green iguana, red-eyed treefrog, striped basilisk, boa constrictor, variable coral snake, and the infamous barba amarilla, or fer-de-lance.
+Home to nearly 200 species of reptiles and amphibians, including Yucatan banded gecko, green iguana, red-eyed treefrog, striped basilisk, boa constrictor, and barba amarilla or ‘fer-de-lance‘.

 OTHER STRIKING SPECIES